Machavaram, Palnadu district

 Machavaram is a village in Palnadu district of the Indian state of Andhra Pradesh.
-It is the headquarters of Machavaram mandal in Gurazala revenue division.
+It is the headquarters of Machavaram mandal.
+There are two major towns near this village is DACHEPALLE and PIDUGURALLA.

 Geography

 Machavaram is situated at 16.6°N 79.7333°E. It is spread over an area of 1416 ha.

 Governance

 Machavaram gram panchayat is the local self-government of the village.
 It is divided into wards and each ward is represented by a ward member.

 Education

 As per the school information report for the academic year 2018–19, the village has a total of 10 schools.
 These include 3 private and 7 Zilla Parishad/MPP schools.